tvjsx/trading-vue-js/docs/api/IB.md

 ## 3 MODES of index calculation for overlays/subcharts

-There 3 ways the library can calculate indices for overlays (form the main chart data):
+There are 3 ways the library can calculate indices for overlays (form the main chart data):

 ```js
 {